4 tips to have a healthier flight

 If you're too tall to enjoy the use of an in-flight foot rest (mentioned above), or your feet/ankles/calves tend to swell on long flights, you might love a pair of compression socks.
 They're like ski socks with a little more squeeze.
 As for zombie-eyeballs, these Hydro Cool Firming Eye Gels might perform small miracles just before you land.

 Pack: Jet lag remedy

 I have no idea – absolutely no idea – if this stuff works, but a blog reader tipped me off to No-Jet-Lag, a homeopathic approach to sleepless night from Lewis N. Clark.
 All I can offer is that reviews look good.

 Make a few quick estimates about how many pairs of hands will touch your luggage cart/ passport/suitcase in a day.
 Google tells us that flu viruses can live on hard surfaces for over 24 hours.
 Time for another dollop?

 I use hand sanitizer non-stop on planes.
 Even after I've exited the bathroom in a Mission Impossible acrobatics performance using paper towels as gloves, I add another dose of hand sanitizer when I'm back in my seat.
 See what your imagination can cook up.

-While Purell is ubiquitous, I really like Dr. Bronner’s Hand Sanitizer, especially in lavender scent.
+While Purell is ubiquitous, I really like this one for its lavender scent.
 (Tip: Spray it on your plane pillow to both disinfect it and add some lavender-sleepy-time scent.
 It smells really good).